Economy of Eritrea: Mining and minerals

 As of 2001, Eritrea's substantial mineral deposits were largely unexplored.
 According to the Eritrean government, artisanal mining in 1998 collected 573.4 kilograms of gold, however the number of gold reserves was unknown.
 International observers also have noted Eritrea's potential for quarrying ornamental marble and granite.
 As of 2001, some 10 mining companies had obtained licenses to prospect for different minerals in Eritrea.
 The government of Eritrea reportedly was in the process of conducting a geological survey for use by potential investors in the mining sector.
 The presence of hundreds of thousands of land mines in Eritrea, particularly along the border with Ethiopia, has presented a serious impediment to future development of the mining sector.

 In 2011, AngloGold Ashanti moved into Eritrea to explore the Arabian-Nubian Shield for gold through a 50/50 joint venture set up in 2009 with Thani Dubai Mining.

 In 2011, the Australian Chalice mining company applied through a 60/40 joint venture for a mining license for 18 years.

 Also in 2011, Nevsun Resources completed construction of its Bisha gold mining project.
 Estimated production was to be 350,000 ounces of gold per year until the gold ore is exhausted, at which point the mine would produce copper and zinc.

 As of 2012, nine explorer companies operated in Eritrea from Canada (NGEx Resources), Australia (Chalice Gold Mines, South Boulder Mines, Sunridge Gold Corp), China (Sichuan Road and Bridge Group, Zhong Chang Mining Co, China Africa Huakan Investment Co., Land Energy Group (China) Ltd, Beijing Donia Resources Co.), the UK (London Africa Ltd, Andiamo Exploration Ltd.), the UAE and Barbados.

 Industry and Manufacturing

 During the period of federation, industrial capacity largely shifted to Ethiopia, leaving the Eritrean industrial sector with outmoded capital equipment.
-In 2003 industry accounted for 25.3 percent of gross domestic product.
+In 2003 industry accounted for 25.3 % of gross domestic product.
 Major products include processed food and dairy products, alcoholic beverages, glass, leather goods, marble, textiles, and salt.